wp-plugins/woocommerce-multilingual/readme.txt

 Contributors: AmirHelzer, dominykasgel, dgwatkins Donate link: http://wpml.org/documentation/related-projects/woocommerce-multilingual/
-Tags: CMS, woocommerce, commerce, ecommerce, e-commerce, products, WPML, multilingual, e-shop, shop Requires at least: 3.0
+Tags: CMS, woocommerce, commerce, ecommerce, e-commerce, products, WPML, multilingual, e-shop, shop
+License: GPLv2
+Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 1.4
+Stable tag: 1.5
-Version: 1.5

 Allows running fully multilingual e-commerce sites using WooCommerce and WPML.

 == Description ==

-This 'glue' plugin makes it possible to run fully multilingual e-commerce sites using WooCommerce and WPML.
+This 'glue' plugin makes it possible to run fully multilingual e-commerce sites using [WooCommerce](http://wordpress.org/extend/plugins/woocommerce/) and [WPML](http://wpml.org).
 It makes products and store pages translatable, lets visitors switch languages and order products in their language.

+>> WooCommerce Multilingual is currently compatible with WooCommerce 1.x only.
+We are working on a new version for WooCommerce 2.x.
+We will write about updates in [WPML blog](http://wpml.org/blog/).

 = Features =

-* Lets you translate products, attributes and categories
+* Lets you translate products, variations, attributes and categories
+* Easily synchronizes between products and variations between different languages
 * Keeps the same language through the checkout process
 * Sends emails to clients and admins in their selected language
 * Allows inventory tracking without breaking products into languages
 * Enables running a single WooCommerce store with multiple currencies

-= Documentation =
+= Usage Instructions =

-Please go to [WooCommerce Multilingual Doc](http://wpml.org/documentation/related-projects/woocommerce-multilingual/) page.
-You'll find instructions for translating the shop pages, the products and plugin strings.
+You will need to translate all the standard WooCommerce pages.
+Then, translate products and product categories and you're on your way.

+Strings that are not part of any product, will be translatable via WPML's String Translation.

+For complete information on setting up a multilingual shop, please go to [WooCommerce Multilingual Manual](http://wpml.org/documentation/related-projects/woocommerce-multilingual/) page.

+When you need help, go to [WPML technical support forum](http://wpml.org/forums/forum/english-support/).

 = Downloads =

-You will need:

-* [WooCommerce](http://wordpress.org/extend/plugins/woocommerce/) version 1.6.5 and up.
-Please note that the official WooCommerce release might not be 100% compatible.
-Always check the [development version on wpml.org](http://wpml.org/documentation/related-projects/woocommerce-multilingual/).
-* [WPML](http://wpml.org) version 2.6.0 and up - the multilingual WordPress plugin
+This version of WooCommerce Multilingual works with WooCommerce 1.x.
+The latest version is [WooCommerce 1.6.6](http://downloads.wordpress.org/plugin/woocommerce.1.6.6.zip).
+You can see other versions in the [WooCommerce Developers](http://wordpress.org/extend/plugins/woocommerce/developers/) page.

+You will also need [WPML](http://wpml.org), together with the String Translation module, which is part of the [Multilingual CMS](http://wpml.org/purchase/) package.

 == Installation ==